What is a Mortgage Conditional Approval, and Will I Be Approved?

 Will My Loan Still Go Through?

 Home buyers and mortgage borrowers often think they are “home free” when they receive a pre-approval from a lender.
-But that’s not the case.
+But that’s not always the case.
 A pre-approval simply means there is a likelihood you will be approved for the home loan, once the underwriter gives you a thumbs-up.

 Being pre-approved has its own benefits.
 It helps you narrow your housing search and could make sellers more inclined to accept your offer.
 But it’s not a guarantee that the deal will go through.